-There has been has been a drastic rise in the number of people suffering from vision impairments and eye problems due to digitalisation and extreme working hours.
-This number is not restricted to the adult population and many kids and teenagers are also increasingly getting issues pertaining to vision.
+There has been a drastic rise in the number of people suffering from vision impairments and eye problems due to digitalisation and extreme working hours.
+This number is not restricted to the adult population but many kids and teenagers are also increasingly getting issues pertaining to vision.

-In this health blog, we would understand all about eye care and health from Dr. Leena Doshi, a leading ophthalmologist who specialises in cataract and LASIK.
+In this health blog, we would understand all about eye care and health from Dr Leena Doshi, a leading ophthalmologist who specialises in cataract and LASIK.
 She is among the panel of doctors in ONGC and is also a medical officer for class I and II eye examinations for pilots.
-Dr. Leena Doshi is an active participant in various live TV shows and eye health forums.
-She is also a part of the telemedicine team in Nanavati Super specialty Hospital.
+Dr Leena Doshi is an active participant in various live TV shows and eye health forums.
+She is also a part of the telemedicine team in Nanavati Super-speciality Hospital.

-There has been an increasing awareness about eye health and healthy vision in the recent times.
-We have become more health conscious and don’t want to feel crippled by spectacles and eye impairments.
+There has been an increasing awareness about eye health and healthy vision in recent times.
+We have become more health-conscious and don’t want to feel crippled by spectacles and eye impairments.

 Digital Eye Strain and Computer Vision Syndrome